UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-With support from the National Lottery Heritage Fund, a £2.3m project is currently underway at Walmer, aiming to revive and reunite gardens begun by William Pitt the Younger and assisted by his niece, Lady Hester Stanhope.
+With support from the National Lottery Heritage Fund, a £2.3m project has now been completed at Walmer, reviving and reuniting gardens begun by William Pitt the Younger and assisted by his niece, Lady Hester Stanhope.
 The rejuvenation of these historic pleasure grounds is combined with significant improvements to our facilities which you can now enjoy during your visit.Find out More

 Faced with an alliance between Spain, France and the Pope, Henry VIII commissions a chain of defences from Hull to Milford Haven.